An Explanation of the 7 Types of Bail Bonds

-Each is different and has various requirements that the defendant in question must meet.
+Each is different and has various requirements that the defendant must meet.
 So let’s break those requirements down.

 A surety bond is your most standard form of bail bond.
-A surety bond is almost always given through a bail bonds company (like us here at The Bail Bonds Doctor).
+A surety bond is almost always given through a bail bonds company (like at The Bail Bonds Doctor).
 It will cost the defendant 10% of the total bail amount*.

 *The bail amount is always set by a judge who uses the circumstances of the criminal act to determine the amount to charge.

-Many defendants select surety bonds as their preferred bail bond type because, most often, bail is set at a dollar value that exceeds the average person’s budget.
+Many defendants select surety bonds as their preferred bail bond type because bail is often set at a dollar value that exceeds the average person’s budget.
 Since most cannot afford the cost of bail on their own, they turn to a bail bonds company, purchase a surety bond, and then pay it back over time.

 The process of acquiring a surety bond from us here at The Bail Bonds Doctor is usually as follows: